 Financial statements are accounting reports with past performance information that a firm issues periodically (usually quarterly and annually).
-United States public companies are required to file their financial statements with the U.S. Securities and Exchange Commission (SEC) on a quarterly basis on form 10-Q and annually on form 10-K. They must also send an annual report with their financial statements to their shareholders each year.
-Private companies often prepare financial statements as well, but they usually do not have to disclose these reports to the public.
-Financial statements are important tools through which investors, financial analysts, and other interested outside parties (such as creditors) obtain information about a corporate financial decisions.
+U.S. public companies are required to file their financial statements with the U.S. Securities and Exchange Commission (SEC) on a quarterly basis on form 10-Q and annually on form 10-K. They must also send an annual report with their financial statements to their shareholders each year.
+Private companies often prepare financial statements are important tools through which investors, financial analysts, and other interested outside parties (such as creditors) obtain information about a corporate financial decisions.
 In this section, we examine the guidelines for preparing financial statements and introduce the types of financial statements.